 Diffuse Axonal Injury

 Neurons (cells in the brain and central nervous system) communicate with each other via long fibers called axons.
 Diffuse axonal injury results from microscopic tearing of these axons caused by stretching and twisting the brain.
 Torn axons release chemicals that are toxic to nearby neurons, creating additional damage.
 Diffuse axonal injury can be caused by car accidents (e.g., whiplash), concussions, or abusive or violent events (such as violently shaking a baby).
 The symptoms of diffuse axonal injury depend on the severity and location of tearing, and can include temporary or permanent cognitive (thinking) impairment, fever, muscle rigidity, high blood pressure, coma, or death.
-Treatment of diffuse axonal injury is designed to prevent additional damage from occurring and can include medications and/or neurosurgery.
+Treatment of diffuse axonal injury is designed to prevent additional damage from occurring and can involve medications and/or neurosurgery.